swlaschin/fsharpforfunandprofit.com/troubleshooting-fsharp/index.md

 ### Watch out for too few or too many arguments ###

-The F# compiler will not complain if you pass too few arguments to a function (in fact “partial application” is an important feature), but if you don’t understand what is going on, you will often get strange “type mismatch” errors later.
+The F# compiler will not complain if you pass too few arguments to a function (in fact "partial application" is an important feature), but if you don't understand what is going on, you will often get strange "type mismatch" errors later.

-Similarly the error for having too many arguments is typically “This value is not a function” rather than a more straightforward error.
+Similarly the error for having too many arguments is typically "This value is not a function" rather than a more straightforward error.

-The “printf” family of functions is very strict in this respect.
+The "printf" family of functions is very strict in this respect.
 The argument count must be exact.

-This is a very important topic – it is critical that you understand how partial application works.
+This is a very important topic -- it is critical that you understand how partial application works.
 See the series ["thinking functionally"](/series/thinking-functionally.html) for a more detailed discussion.

 ### Use semicolons for list separators ###